legendcodermartino1245/ldac-optimization-guide/README.md

 | **Any source + DSP (EQ, gain, fades)**     | 24-bit              | 24-bit                         | Provides headroom for processing; avoids rounding errors during DSP before LDAC encoding.        |
 | **Non–bit-perfect apps (mixed to 16-bit)** | 16-bit              | 16-bit (or "System Selection") | Reflects the actual 16-bit data the mixer delivers; keeps your settings honest about input depth. |

 >  **Clarification:**
-> LDAC **does not always encode at 24-bit**.
+> LDAC **does not upscale or convert bit-depth**.
 It encodes audio at **the bit-depth it receives** — 16-bit or 24-bit PCM.
 > Android’s Bluetooth stack forwards the player's output to LDAC without automatic upsampling.
 > -  If the player outputs 16-bit PCM (e.g., CD-quality), LDAC encodes it directly as 16-bit.
 > -  If the player outputs 24-bit PCM, LDAC uses full 24-bit encoding.
 > -  If the player outputs 32-bit float, Android truncates it to 24-bit PCM before LDAC sees it.

->  Android typically **resamples audio to a single global sample rate**, such as 48 kHz or 96 kHz — unless you’re using a bit-perfect player like UAPP or Neutron in exclusive mode.
+>  Android typically **resamples audio to a global sample rate**, such as 48 kHz or 96 kHz — unless you’re using a bit-perfect player like UAPP or Neutron in exclusive mode.
 That system-wide output is what LDAC actually encodes — not necessarily the source file’s native format.

 >  **The 32-bit setting in Developer Options or BCC is not for LDAC itself**, but for internal processing in apps like UAPP or Neutron, which operate at 32-bit float for DSP.
 It provides internal headroom but has **no effect on the final transmitted resolution**, which is max 24-bit.